michaelvanstraten/simple-net/readme.md

 # Simple Net
-- a simple no dependency neural network framework

 In the Winter of 2019 I started an interest in neural networks.
 I took a look at TensorFlow but didn't really understand what I was doing, so I decided to write my own little framework to understand the underling math and implementation.